cpuzeroone/px-web/docs/whitepaper.md

 Now then we have full pool at our disposal, we can make strategic decisions on investments and enjoy "snowball" effect.

 ### 4. Buyback (2023-2027)
-As mentioned before each quarter 0.5% of the dividends share will be released for the team.
-They are free for the team to use, but most of it will be used for market buyback operations.
-Larger team share size will allow further increase both reinvestment and buyback.
+As mentioned before each quarter 0.5% of the dividends share will be released for the team as common shares.
+They are free for the team to use (as any common share), but some of its dividends will be used for market buyback operations.
+Larger team share size will allow further increase of both reinvestment and buyback.

 ### 5. Project termination (2027-?)
-Final distribution of the accumulated funds will happen eventually and shareholders will receive proportional part of the accumulated funds (should be mostly VX).
+Final distribution of the accumulated stake funds will happen eventually and shareholders will receive proportional part of the accumulated funds (should be mostly VITE and VX).
 After that Px token will have no practical value.

-## Summary
+## Project summary
 - Px is an asset management system;
 - Px is focused on safe investments in core Vite ecosystem token VX and VITE coin;
 - Px have a clearly defined lifecycle of about 5 years;